jennynicoleaustin/Data-Structures-Algos/udemy-interview-prep/DataStructuresAlgos/src/main/java/org/example/S12BasicSort/Section 12: Basic Sort Notes.md

     - continue through each item in the array.
 - Space Complexity = O(1)
   - since we do not need to make a copy of this array.

+## Selection Sort
+- * NEED indexes
+- variable minIndex -> originally assigned the value of the item at index 0.
+  - check to see if the value at index 1 is less than 0; if so assign minIndex to be 1....
+  - checks each value in the array, to see if the item is lower than the previous one and then moves to the next item.